fashomelab/corneb/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 🏆 Key Achievements

+* **Fully Automated Provisioning:** Reduced the time to deploy a new, fully configured Proxmox VM from over 30 minutes of manual work to under 5 minutes using Terraform and Ansible.
+* **Zero-Downtime Deployments:** Implemented a GitOps workflow with ArgoCD, enabling consistent and reliable application deployments to the production Kubernetes cluster.
+* **Enhanced Security Posture:** Eliminated all long-lived secrets from the CI/CD process by implementing a secure, OIDC-based authentication flow with HashiCorp Vault.

 ## 🏗️ Repository Structure

 Central hub for the project.
 Private repos will go public soon: